Resources for Students

 Visit the Help Desk Service Portal and Online Knowledge Base

-Blackboard Tools
+Brighstpace Tools

-Blackboard Learn offers a variety of tools and features to enhance and facilitate online learning.
+Brightspace offers a variety of tools and features to enhance and facilitate online learning.

-Web Conferencing with Blackboard Collaborate Ultra
+Web Conferencing with Brighstpace Virtual Classroom

-Learn more about Blackboard Collaborate Ultra
+Learn more about Brighstpace Virtual Classroom

-Discussion Boards, Journals, Blogs, Wikis, and Student Groups
+Discussions, IMs, Blogs, and Student Groups

-Blackboard has several built-in tools that allow for online conversations, reflection, and collaboration.
+Brighstpace has several built-in tools that allow for online conversations, reflection, and collaboration.

 • Blogs allow students to create content to share with the class.